tmengesh/DoneWithIt/README.md

 # DoneWithIt

-A cross platform mobile app to dive into the concepts of react-native using Expo by Mosh Hamedani written in Typescript.
-DoneWithIt is a markeet place application for buying and selling used items.
+A cross-platform mobile app to dive into the concepts of react-native using Expo by Mosh Hamedani written in Typescript.
+DoneWithIt is a marketplace application for buying and selling used items.

 Run the project
 Install expo-cli: